oguzgelal/reclare/docs/concepts/Situations.md

 Situations has to be synchronous functions.
 If you should need an asynchronous condition *(for example, the condition would be “weather is sunny” and you need to fetch weather data from an api)*, then you should orchestrate this using multiple declarations, first one fetching data and broadcasting an event with the data attached to its payload for the next one to consume.

-If you declare an asynchronous situation function, it will not be awaited during its evaluation.
+If you declare an asynchronous when function, it will not be awaited during its evaluation.
 If it returns undefined when executed, it will be interpreted as the condition doesn’t hold since it is a falsy value.
 If it returns a promise, it will evaluate to true (as it is a truthy value) and it will always hold.

 ```javascript
 // THESE ARE WRONG